Questions & Answers

-AMHSI dorms have wireless internet access for students who opt to bring laptop computers.
-Students are encouraged to rent a cell phone while in Israel; AMHSI has secured discounted rates with a particular provider.
-This service network enables the school to send group text messages to the entire student group immediately and simultaneously and offers an additional mode of communication for parents to reach their child directly.
+Additionally, students are encouraged to rent a cell phone or a SIM card for an unlocked phone while in Israel.
+AMHSI has secured discounted rates with a particular provider.
+This enables the program to send text messages to the entire student group simultaneously and offers an additional mode of communication for parents to reach their child directly.

-To help parents and friends share this experience with their children as it unfolds, weekly email updates are sent each Friday from the Head of School, highlighting the group activities and news from the week.
-Counselors are provided with digital cameras to photograph the students’ activities and trips; the photos are posted to the AMHSI website regularly and parents can access their child’s group album and visualize the amazing experiences the students are living.
+To help parents and friends share this experience with their children as it unfolds, weekly email updates are sent from the Head of School, highlighting the group activities and news from the week.
+Photos are posted regularly to an album for each group on the AMHSI website under the Photos & Media page and Facebook page.

-Before each session begins, parents are provided with the email addresses and cell phone numbers of their students’ teachers, counselors, the head of school, deans, and campus doctor and nurse.
+Before each session begins, parents are provided with the email addresses and cell phone numbers of students’ teachers, counselors, the Head of School, deans, and nurse.
 AMHSI staff is available 24/7.

 What happens when a student gets sick?

-AMHSI has a medical doctor and a nurse on staff on call at all hours of the day for emergencies.
-In addition, there are office hours during which the nurse is available to examine students who have any health complaints and to provide appropriate treatment.
-Please feel free to contact the nurse if/when you are concerned about your child.
-The best way to reach the nurse is via email email@example.com.
+AMHSI has a medical doctor and a nurse on call at all hours of the day for emergencies.
+In addition, the nurse is available to examine students who have any health complaints and to provide appropriate treatment during infirmary hours.